Pietro Bordino: Racing career

 A fortnight later was the Circuito di Alessandria, next race in the Italian Championship.
 Bordino took the opportunity in the intervening weekend for some race testing.
 He had been offered a works drive by Bugatti for that race and the following Targa Florio.
 He was just completing a lap, coming back into the city when a dog ran into the street in front of the car.
 Hitting the animal at 70 km/h, the suspension and steering were wrecked.
 Despite his best efforts, Bordino lost control as the car spun off the road, got airborne and tumbled down the roadside cliff to the Tanaro River.
 Bordino was thrown from the car and found dead a few hundred metres downstream.
 His mechanic, Giovanni (or Pietro) Lasagna, was crushed by the car and critically injured but eventually recovered.
 In commemoration, the race would be thereafter renamed the Circuito Pietro Bordino.

-Pietro Bordino was buried in the Cimitero Monumentale di Torino.
+Bordino was buried in the Cimitero Monumentale di Torino.